 As part of our ongoing "Getting to Know Your Local Businesses" series,

-this week we sat down with Rod Ferreira, owner of RBF Designs!
+this week we sat down with Shelancia Daniel, Creative Director of The Creativity Shell!

 How did you decide to get involved in this line of work?
 How did the business get started?